 The art of Kenjutsu is the quintessential martial art of Japan.
 Over 1,000 years of research, study, and refinement have been dedicated to this complex and esoteric art.
 Generations of swordsmen have devoted their lives to the exploration of every possible use of the Japanese sword.
 Not satisfied with mere variations in techniques, they also examine the strategy and philosophy of the sword in an endless quest for knowledge.

-Tenshin-Ryū is the style of swordsmanship taught at Ohio Budōkan.
-We study the use of the long sword (Katana) and other samurai weapons.
+At Ohio Budōkan we study the use of the long sword (Katana) and other samurai weapons.
 Training includes live-blade kata (solo forms), two-person practice with live blade and the bokken (wooden sword), and test cutting.

 Prospective students must be at least 16 years of age.
-There are very specific uniform and equipment requirements.
+There are also specific uniform and equipment requirements.

 Monday 7:30 - 9:00 pm